havk64/holbertonschool-linux_programming/0x08-malloc/hackvm/hack_heap/README.md

 }
 ```

-To be able to modify the heap of the first program we need to call it using sudo or
+To be able to modify the heap of the target program we need to call it using sudo or
 better we can just Linux [Capabilities](https://linux.die.net/man/7/capabilities)
 to give just the access needed that in this case is `CAP_SYS_PTRACE` with the
 following command: